parksangkil/angular2-starter-1/README.md

 #Angular2 and Baqend Starter

-This is an Angular2 and Baqend starter kit to build **blazingly fast single page applications**.
-It is based on the [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) and uses:
+With this Angular2 and Baqend starter kit you can build **blazingly fast single page applications** in no time.
+Setup your project by following the simple steps below.

+The starter is based on the [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter) and uses:

 * [**Webpack**](http://webpack.github.io) as a great module bundler
 * [**SASS**](http://sass-lang.com) as a CSS precompiler with cool features and syntax